Valentine’s Day: Treat Your Sweet Heart

 However you decide to celebrate, simply spending time with the one you love can have significant cardiovascular and psychological benefits.
 Have a happy, heart-friendly Valentine’s Day!

-Rutu Shah is student in the University of Vermont Masters of Nutrition and Dietetic program.
+Rutu Shah is student in the University of Vermont Master of Science in Dietetics program.
 She is completing her clinical practicum in Nutrition Services at Fletcher Allen Health Care.